pejter/twitch-queue-bot/README.md

 and the following **mod** commands:

 - !next -> Advance the queue by one and displays the new head of the queue
+  - This will add the player to the player history which will make them unable to join again until a reset
 - !list -> List the first 5 people in queue
 - !clear -> Clear the queue
 - !open -> Open the current queue for signups
 - !close -> Close the current queue
+- !reset -> Reset the player history
+  - This **will not** clear the queue
 - !create *name* -> Create a new queue with the rest of the message as its name
   - if the queue already exists this will overwrite it with a new one
 - !unload -> Unload the current queue